Wojtekb30/Twitter-Media-Downloader-downloads-sorter/README.md

 # Twitter-Media-Downloader-downloads-sorter (SivSort)
 Program for sorting files downloaded with Twitter Media Downloader (memo.furyutei.work) into individual folders.

-Created as commission for Siv.
+I created it as commission for Siv.
 They chose the program's name (SivSort) and icon (which is Minecraft Hopper).
+They also allowed me to publish it and its source code under the license I chosen for it.

 ----------------------------------------------------------------------------